cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 <blockquote class="twitter-tweet" data-lang="sv"><p lang="en" dir="ltr">I might be way too excited about this, but it seems I have turned an exponential factor into a constant one... <a href="https://t.co/RPzOnDundN">https://t.co/RPzOnDundN</a></p>&mdash; redestad (@cl4es) <a href="https://twitter.com/cl4es/status/1120647321992204288?ref_src=twsrc%5Etfw">23 april 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Indified String concatenation in JDK 9 is a fantastic beast.
 In this post I will try to shed some light on some of the implementation details, and maybe get to why I get excited over finding some peculiar way to optimize it from time to time.
-If I fail to explain the finer details of this it's likely because I've figured out _all_ the details myself.
+If I fail to explain the finer details of this then that's probably because I've probably not figured it all out fully myself.

 Let me know if something is particularly unclear, or worse, wrong.